jason111o/hillary/README.md

 After the file is as large as it can be it will then be deleted as well, but now only zeroes can be recovered

-If you cancel or the script is interupted for any reason, I have included a find command to get the file that was created so it can be deleted to free up space.
-It is the last part of the script to run so don't worry if you forgot where which partition you instructed the script to zero out
+If you cancel or the script is interrupted for any reason, I have included a find command to get the file that was created so it can be deleted to free up space.
+It is the last part of the script to run so don't worry if you forgot where or which partition you instructed the script to zero out

 All contributions welcome.